elastic/apm/specs/agents/metadata.md

 Agents that are APM-Server-version-aware, or that are compatible only with versions >= 7.4, should use the new fields wherever applicable.

+> **_NOTE:_** We recently established that the various agents handle hostnames differently, with some sending an FQDN (when available) and others (such as the .NET agent) sending a simple hostname.
+To avoid breaking consumers, agents should continue sending the hostname as they already do.
+Logic will be introduced to split the hostname from an FQDN, when required, based on the configured feature flag.
+See below in the "Host domain name" section for further details of the proposed logic.

 #### Host domain name

 ECS 8.7 [updated](https://github.com/elastic/ecs/pull/2122) the definition of `host.name`, recommending using the